ziirish/burp-ui/docs/advanced_usage.rst

     [LOCAL]
     # Backend priority.
 Higher is first
     priority = 3
     # List of local users allowed to login.
-If you don't set this setting, every
+If you don't set this setting, users
-    # local user will be able to login
+    # with uid greater than limit will be able to login
     users = user1,user2
+    # Minimum uid that will be allowed to login
+    limit = 1000

 ACL